-Aging, the birth and growth of children, crises, deaths, and other life changes require that people in relationships revisit and sometimes re-negotiate the terms of their commitment.
+Aging, the birth and growth of children, crises, deaths, pandemics, economic upheavals, and other life changes require that people in relationships revisit and sometimes re-negotiate the terms of their commitment.
 Most couples face these challenges successfully without a therapist, but occasionally couples gets stuck, overwhelmed, or feel hopeless figuring out what to do.
 Therapy is useful to couples who are interested in an outside, seasoned perspective and the strategies a professional can bring to help them hear each other differently.

 I help couples and families.
 I like to focus on how psychological challenges evolve within interpersonal systems.

 One of the draws to couples therapy for me is the chance to provide an affirmative, strengths-based, sex-positive, reflective space for couples who want to work on their relationships or contemplate serious marital transition.
 I help couples explore ways of maintaining, invigorating, and re-inventing their partnerships across the lifespan to allow both individuals to thrive.
 I work with same-sex, heterosexual, and mixed orientation couples.

 My framework as a therapist has a strong grounding in interpersonal neurobiology and the science of resilience.
 For most of my career I have worked with people impacted by past trauma annd extreme adversity, so I am accustomed to exploring how those legacies play out in intimate partnnerships.
 The essential message of interpersonal neurobiology is:

 - Our brains and nervous systems are tribal and deeply and implicitly interconnected.